 Welcome to the Gutenberg College website.
-As President of Gutenberg College, I have the distinct pleasure of describing our unique college to others.
 Gutenberg is different from most colleges in a number of respects.
 For example, rather than encouraging early specialization, Gutenberg is designed to provide an outstanding broad-based undergraduate education.
 Rather than having large lecture classes, Gutenberg has small discussion-based classes.
 Rather than reading textbooks that describe the ideas of the great thinkers of the past, our students read the great thinkers’ works firsthand.
 Rather than being one of thousands of students studying at an impersonal institution, Gutenberg students are part of a small, family-like institution.
-And I could list more distinctives.
-But any such list of comparisons falls short of capturing the uniqueness of Gutenberg.
+We could list more distinctives, but any such list of comparisons falls short of capturing the uniqueness of Gutenberg.

 At the heart of Gutenberg’s distinctiveness is the impact that it has on students’ spiritual lives — an impact both rare and profound.
 Students do not study Christianity as a separate subject in the curriculum; rather, Christianity is woven into the warp and woof of every part of the college.
 Both faculty and students are eager to talk about the intersection of Christian faith and whatever the topic of study may be.
 Such discussions encourage students to examine their beliefs, to ask difficult questions, and to wrestle with their faith.
 The result is a stretching experience that fosters spiritual growth.
 Our students are challenged to work actively to make their faith their own.